Skip to main content

 The modern vernacular of surrender—implying an absolute relinquishment or “giving up” of one’s will—is not directly native to the primary Greek vocabulary of the New Testament.
 The closest terms are generally paradidomi (παραδίδωμι), meaning “to deliver over,” “to hand over,” or even “to betray,” and ekdotos (ἔκδοτος), often translated as “given up” or “delivered” specifically in relation to Jesus being handed over for crucifixion.

-Enkrateia (ἐγκράτεια), meaning “self-control” or mastery over oneself, stands in marked contrast to “giving up control” and, in fact, is celebrated as a fruit of the Spirit (Galatians 5:23), suggesting that Christian maturity is characterized by an increasing capacity for self-governance under God, not a passive forfeiting of one’s agency.
+Enkrateia (ἐγκράτεια), meaning “self-control” or mastery over oneself, is used in scriptures and stands in marked contrast to “giving up control.”
+In fact, it is celebrated as a fruit of the Spirit (Galatians 5:23), suggesting that Christian maturity is characterized by an increasing capacity for self-governance under the Spirit's guidance, not a total forfeiting of one’s agency.

-Absence of a Direct “Surrender” Motif in Koine Greek Christian Usage
+Absence of a Direct “Surrender” Motif in Greek Christian Usage

 The Biblical Concept of Surrender in the New Testament: Textual and Thematic Analysis